Enalean/tuleap-documentation-en/languages/en/developer-guide/coding-standards.rst

 Javascript code formatting
 --------------------------

-Javascript code is parsed by two tools on a pre-commit hook:
+Javascript files (.js) and Vue files (.vue) are parsed by two tools on a pre-commit hook:

 * eslint_ helps to check for errors, unused variables, strange syntax and other potentially problematic code.
 Some errors can be automatically fixed, but others cannot.
 * prettier_ formats code to a universal, opinionated standard.
 It can format files automatically.